gilzoide/csfml-luajit/README.md

 ```

-## Generating the bindings
+## Generating bindings
-The script [generate.sh](generate.sh) calls `inclua` with the appropriate flags
-and should be easy to modify.
+First, edit [generate.sh](generate.sh) with your clang installation include
+path if needed, as this is necessary for correctly reading `size_t` usages.
+Then install [inclua](https://pypi.org/project/inclua/) and run `generate.sh`.